 - Option one – if Darent Valley Hospital is not selected as the site for the new UTC, it will still have A&E and GP Out of Hours services.

 - The new UTC will offer the same services as other Urgent Treatment Centres in England and will comply with the NHS England 27 standards for best practice.

-We want to receive the views of as many people as possible on the proposals to help us decide the best option for everyone in Dartford, Gravesham and Swanley.
+We wanted to receive the views of as many people as possible on the proposals to help us decide the best option for everyone in Dartford, Gravesham and Swanley.

-During the public consultation period which runs from 12 August to 4 November we have organised a number of events where you will be able find out more about the proposals and have your voice heard.
+During the public consultation period, which ran from 12 August to 4 November, we organised a series of events where members of the public were able to find out more about the proposals and have their voice heard.